Copyright (c) 2012-2024, OpenGeoSys Community (http://www.opengeosys.org)

 [docs] def get_style_cycler( min_number_of_styles: int, colors: list | None | None = None, linestyles: list | None = None, ) -> Cycler: if colors is None: colors = plt.rcParams["axes.prop_cycle"].by_key()["color"] if linestyles is None: linestyles = ["-", "--", ":", "-."] styles_len = min(len(colors), len(linestyles)) c_cycler = plt.cycler(color=colors) ls_cycler = plt.cycler(linestyle=linestyles) if min_number_of_styles <= styles_len: style_cycler = c_cycler[:styles_len] + ls_cycler[:styles_len] else: style_cycler = ls_cycler * c_cycler return style_cycler

-[docs] def justified_labels(points: np.ndarray) -> list[str]: "Formats an array of points to a list of aligned str." def fmt(val: float) -> str: return f"{val:.2f}".rstrip("0").rstrip(".") col_lens = np.max( [[len(fmt(coord)) for coord in point] for point in points], axis=0 ) dim = points.shape[1] return [ ",".join(fmt(point[i]).rjust(col_lens[i]) for i in range(dim)) for point in points ]
+[docs] def justified_labels(points: np.ndarray) -> list[str]: "Formats an array of points to a list of aligned str." def fmt(val: float) -> str: return f"{val:.2f}".rstrip("0").rstrip(".") col_lens = np.max( [[len(fmt(coord)) for coord in point] for point in points], axis=0 ) dim = points.shape[1] return [ ", ".join(fmt(point[i]).rjust(col_lens[i]) for i in range(dim)) for point in points ]

-[docs] @typechecked def label_spatial_axes( axes: plt.Axes | np.ndarray, x_label: str = "x", y_label: str = "y", spatial_unit: str = "m", ) -> None: """ Add labels to x and y axis.
-If given an array of axes, only the outer axes will be labeled. """ if isinstance(axes, np.ndarray): ax: plt.Axes for ax in axes[-1, :]: ax.set_xlabel(f"{x_label} / {spatial_unit}") for ax in axes[:, 0]: ax.set_ylabel(f"{y_label} / {spatial_unit}") else: axes.set_xlabel(f"{x_label} / {spatial_unit}") axes.set_ylabel(f"{y_label} / {spatial_unit}")
+[docs] @typechecked def label_spatial_axes( fig: plt.Figure | None, axes: plt.Axes | np.ndarray, x_var: Variable, y_var: Variable, ) -> None: """ Add labels to x and y axis.
+If given an array of axes, only the outer axes will be labeled. """ if isinstance(axes, np.ndarray): ax: plt.Axes if fig is not None: for ax in np.ravel(axes): label_ax(fig, ax, x_var, y_var) else: for ax in axes[-1, :]: ax.set_xlabel(x_var.get_label()) for ax in axes[:, 0]: ax.set_ylabel(y_var.get_label()) else: axes.set_xlabel(x_var.get_label()) axes.set_ylabel(y_var.get_label())

-[docs] def update_font_sizes( axes: plt.Axes | np.ndarray | list[plt.Axes], fontsize: float | None = None, ) -> None: """ Update font sizes of labels and texts. :param ax: matplotlib axes which should be updated :param fontsize: font size for the labels and ticks """ if fontsize is None: fontsize = setup.fontsize ax: plt.Axes for ax in np.ravel(np.asarray(axes)): tick_labels = ax.get_xticklabels() + ax.get_yticklabels() labels = [ax.title, ax.xaxis.label, ax.yaxis.label] offset_text = ax.yaxis.get_offset_text() ax.tick_params(axis="both", which="both", labelsize=fontsize) for item in tick_labels + labels + [offset_text]: item.set_fontsize(fontsize) return
+[docs] def update_font_sizes( axes: plt.Axes | np.ndarray | list[plt.Axes], fontsize: float | None = None, ) -> None: """ Update font sizes of labels and texts.
+This also scales the ticks accordingly. :param ax: matplotlib axes which should be updated :param fontsize: font size for the labels and ticks """ if fontsize is None: fontsize = setup.fontsize ax: plt.Axes scale = fontsize / setup.fontsize tick_pad = scale * setup.tick_pad tick_len = scale * setup.tick_length min_tick_len = tick_len * 2.0 / 3.5 # matplotlib default for ax in np.ravel(np.asarray(axes)): tick_labels = ax.get_xticklabels() + ax.get_yticklabels() labels = [ax.title, ax.xaxis.label, ax.yaxis.label] offset_text = ax.yaxis.get_offset_text() ax.tick_params(axis="both", which="both", labelsize=fontsize) for item in tick_labels + labels + [offset_text]: item.set_fontsize(fontsize) ax.tick_params("both", which="major", pad=tick_pad, length=tick_len) ax.tick_params("both", which="minor", pad=tick_pad, length=min_tick_len) return

 [docs] def get_data_aspect(mesh: pv.UnstructuredGrid) -> float: """ Calculate the data aspect ratio of a 2D mesh. """ mean_normal = np.abs(np.mean(mesh.extract_surface().cell_normals, axis=0)) projection = int(np.argmax(mean_normal)) x_id, y_id = 2 * np.delete([0, 1, 2], projection) lims = mesh.bounds return abs(lims[x_id + 1] - lims[x_id]) / abs(lims[y_id + 1] - lims[y_id])

-[docs] def get_rows_cols( meshes: list[pv.UnstructuredGrid] | np.ndarray | pv.UnstructuredGrid | pv.MultiBlock, ) -> tuple[int, ...]: if isinstance(meshes, np.ndarray): if meshes.ndim in [1, 2]: return meshes.shape msg = "Input numpy array must be 1D or 2D." raise ValueError(msg) if isinstance(meshes, list): return (1, len(meshes)) if isinstance(meshes, pv.MultiBlock): return (1, meshes.n_blocks) return (1, 1)
+[docs] def get_rows_cols( meshes: ( list[pv.UnstructuredGrid] | np.ndarray | pv.UnstructuredGrid | pv.MultiBlock ), ) -> tuple[int, ...]: if isinstance(meshes, np.ndarray): if meshes.ndim in [1, 2]: return meshes.shape msg = "Input numpy array must be 1D or 2D." raise ValueError(msg) if isinstance(meshes, list): return (1, len(meshes)) if isinstance(meshes, pv.MultiBlock): return (1, meshes.n_blocks) return (1, 1)

 [docs] def get_projection( mesh: pv.UnstructuredGrid, ) -> tuple[int, int, int, np.ndarray]: """ Identify which projection is used: XY, XZ or YZ. :param mesh: singular mesh :returns: x_id, y_id, projection, mean_normal """ mean_normal = np.abs(np.mean(mesh.extract_surface().cell_normals, axis=0)) projection = int(np.argmax(mean_normal)) x_id, y_id = np.delete([0, 1, 2], projection) return x_id, y_id, projection, mean_normal

-[docs] def get_cmap_norm( levels: np.ndarray, variable: Variable ) -> tuple[mcolors.Colormap, mcolors.Normalize]: """Construct a discrete colormap and norm for the variable field.""" vmin, vmax = (levels[0], levels[-1]) if variable.categoric: vmin += 0.5 vmax += 0.5 if isinstance(variable.cmap, str): continuous_cmap = colormaps[variable.cmap] else: continuous_cmap = variable.cmap conti_norm: mcolors.TwoSlopeNorm | mcolors.Normalize if variable.bilinear_cmap: if vmin < 0.0 < vmax: vcenter = 0.0 vmin, vmax = np.max(np.abs([vmin, vmax])) * np.array([-1.0, 1.0]) conti_norm = mcolors.TwoSlopeNorm(vcenter, vmin, vmax) else: # only use one half of the diverging colormap col_range = np.linspace(0.0, nextafter(0.5, -np.inf), 128) if vmax > 0.0: col_range += 0.5 continuous_cmap = mcolors.LinearSegmentedColormap.from_list( "half_cmap", continuous_cmap(col_range) ) conti_norm = mcolors.Normalize(vmin, vmax) else: conti_norm = mcolors.Normalize(vmin, vmax) mid_levels = np.append((levels[:-1] + levels[1:]) * 0.5, levels[-1]) colors = [continuous_cmap(conti_norm(m_l)) for m_l in mid_levels] if setup.custom_cmap is None: cmap = mcolors.ListedColormap(colors, name="custom") else: cmap = setup.custom_cmap boundaries = level_boundaries(levels) if variable.categoric else levels if vmax == nextafter(vmin, np.inf): cmap = mcolors.ListedColormap(["grey", "grey"], name="custom") if nextafter(levels[0], np.inf) == levels[-1]: return cmap, None norm = mcolors.BoundaryNorm( boundaries=boundaries, ncolors=len(boundaries) - 1, clip=False ) return cmap, norm
+[docs] def get_cmap_norm( levels: np.ndarray, variable: Variable, **kwargs: Any ) -> tuple[mcolors.Colormap, mcolors.Normalize]: """Construct a discrete colormap and norm for the variable field.""" vmin, vmax = (levels[0], levels[-1]) if variable.categoric: vmin += 0.5 vmax += 0.5 if "cmap" in kwargs: continuous_cmap = colormaps[kwargs.get("cmap")] elif isinstance(variable.cmap, str): continuous_cmap = colormaps[variable.cmap] else: continuous_cmap = variable.cmap conti_norm: mcolors.TwoSlopeNorm | mcolors.Normalize if variable.bilinear_cmap: if vmin < 0.0 < vmax: vcenter = 0.0 vmin, vmax = np.max(np.abs([vmin, vmax])) * np.array([-1.0, 1.0]) conti_norm = mcolors.TwoSlopeNorm(vcenter, vmin, vmax) else: # only use one half of the diverging colormap col_range = np.linspace(0.0, nextafter(0.5, -np.inf), 128) if vmax > 0.0: col_range += 0.5 continuous_cmap = mcolors.LinearSegmentedColormap.from_list( "half_cmap", continuous_cmap(col_range) ) conti_norm = mcolors.Normalize(vmin, vmax) else: conti_norm = mcolors.Normalize(vmin, vmax) mid_levels = np.append((levels[:-1] + levels[1:]) * 0.5, levels[-1]) colors = [continuous_cmap(conti_norm(m_l)) for m_l in mid_levels] if setup.custom_cmap is None: cmap = mcolors.ListedColormap(colors, name="custom") else: cmap = setup.custom_cmap boundaries = level_boundaries(levels) if variable.categoric else levels if vmax == nextafter(vmin, np.inf): cmap = mcolors.ListedColormap(["grey", "grey"], name="custom") if nextafter(levels[0], np.inf) == levels[-1]: return cmap, None norm = mcolors.BoundaryNorm( boundaries=boundaries, ncolors=len(boundaries) - 1, clip=False ) return cmap, norm

 # TODO: use ColorType when matplotlib can be upgraded to 3.8